rets-ci/wp-rets-client/readme.md

 * Purges all Varnish cache for entire domain when permalinks are updated/changes.

+### Settings
+For now settings will be constant-based, in future can add options.

+* `RABBITCI_AUTO_UPDATE` - If enabled, will update from latest branch and automatically install.

+### Functions
+Few useful functions.

+* `rabbit_write_log` - Writes details to /var/log/wpcloud.site/deployment.log.

 ### Development
 To setup wp-rabbit within a site for contextual development: